-VIII.
-Complaint Procedures - All Other Prohibited Conduct Under this Policy
+VII.
+Complaint Procedures - All Prohibited Conduct Under this Policy (Except Title IX Prohibited Conduct That is Within the University's Title IX Jurisdiction)

-After receiving a report of Prohibited Conduct (other than Prohibited Conduct processed under Section VI of this Policy), the Director of Equity & Title IX Coordinator will gather information about the reported conduct and respond to any immediate health or safety concerns raised by the report.
+After receiving a report of Prohibited Conduct (other than Prohibited Conduct processed under Section VII of this Policy), the Director of Equity & Title IX Coordinator will gather information about the reported conduct and respond to any immediate health or safety concerns raised by the report.
 The Director of Equity & Title IX Coordinator will assess the nature and circumstances of the report to determine whether the reported conduct raises a potential Policy violation, whether the reported conduct is within the scope of this Policy, and the appropriate manner of resolution under this Policy.